Mind-altering plants have been used for millenia, now adopted by modern culture to help with:

 The Thrive Approach

-We understand that improperly planned use carries risks of long-lasting destabilization or worsening of existing symptoms.
-We follow the best practices and take every step to make sure each of our clients has the safest, most beneficial experiences possible.
+For those deemed a good fit, we follow the best practices and take every step to make sure each of our clients has the safest, most beneficial experiences possible.

 Three keys for Integration Work